 The Novis Vita Juicer combines four functions into one stellar machine: citrus pressing, centrifuge with citrus pressing, juicing, and pureeing.
 Citrus pressing allows you to retain the pulp when juicing citrus fruits, while centrifuge with citrus pressing produces pulp-free juice.
 The juicing function allows you to juice all types of fruits and vegetables, including leafy greens and hard vegetables.
 Lastly, the Novis Vita is also capable of creating nutrient-rich juice in the form of velvety purees.
 This is a premium product that’s highly worth it for the invested juice master.

-In the way of affordable yet high-quality masticating juicers, I doubt you’ll find a better option than the Champion Elite 4000 Juicer.
-The Elite 4000 is extremely versatile, allowing you to juice hard vegetables, fruit, wheatgrass, and leafy greens; you can also use it to create nut butters, frozen fruit smoothies, soups, and sauces.
+In the way of affordable yet high-quality masticating juicers, I doubt you’ll find a better option than the Champion Classic 2000 Juicer.
+The Classic 2000 is versatile, allowing you to juice hard vegetables, fruit, wheatgrass, and leafy greens; you can also use it to create nut butters, frozen fruit smoothies, soups, and sauces.
 All Champion models are made in the United States, and the durable Polycarbonate plastic components are BPA and PVC free.
-If you’re ready to invest in your health but you want a juicer that can do it all for the money, this is the machine for you.
+If you’re ready to invest in your health but you want a juicer that can do it all for the money, this is a great machine to consider.

 Cold press juicers retain high levels of nutrients, as heat is the first thing that breaks down nutrients when passing through conventional juicers.
 This Kuvings is the 5th generation in its line, providing a wider chute than previous models, which means less cutting and faster juicing.
 The juicer is designed to handle a wide array of fruits and vegetables and be easily cleaned when you’re done.
 Plus, its vertical design means it takes up less space on your countertop.
 It has added safety features to ensure little fingers don’t find their way into danger, and all of the parts of the juicer are free of environmental hormones such as BPA.
 This high-quality juicer is perfect for the health-conscious adult that wants a touch of luxury on their counter as well.